SAP-samples/teched2022-IN261/exercises/ex4/README.md

 ![Pic 1](/./images/IN261-ex4-1.png)

-4. Open up the QueueConsumer.html file with an editor
+4. Open up the QueueConsumer.html file with an editor (e.g. VisualStudio by right clicking in the file)

 5. Go to the line